docpad-archive/documentation/01-start/03-begin.html.md

 ### Images

 Let's add our logo to our layout's header.
-We'll download the [DocPad logo](http://d.pr/i/cfmt+) and place it in our `files` directory at `src/files/images/logo.gif` (binary files should _always_ go in the `files` directory).
+We'll download the [DocPad logo](http://d.pr/i/cfmt+) and place it in our `static` directory at `src/static/images/logo.gif` (binary files should _always_ go in the `static` directory).
 Then, we'll add it to the body of our layout, to show our logo on each page:

 - `src/layouts/default.html.eco`